Ramu Kawai

-Ramu Kawai, also known as Ram, is a Japanese olympic breakdancer.
+Ramu Kawai (born 11 April 2001), also known as Ram, is a Japanese Olympic breakdancer.
 She participated at the 2018 Summer Youth Olympics in the dancesport competition, being awarded the gold medal in the B-Girls' event.
 Kawai also participated in the breaking mixed event, being awarded the gold medal with her teammate, Lê Minh Hiếu.
 She attended Kanagawa Prefectural Yurigaoka High School.